 This post will help.

-With a few shortcuts, a few tricks and a bit of focus you can write an awesome blog post in less than 60 minutes.
+With a few shortcuts, a few tricks and a bit of focus you can learn how to write a blog post fast – in less than 60 minutes!

 Let me show you: